pilamb/pdf-Django-sorter/README.rst

 - It could be extended to use dropbox, owncloud, etc.
 - Some not-unicode, not-latin might make the unicode detection fail.
 - A second version will generate API REST.
 Its installed but not used.
+- All-auth is installed, it could be used.